Sometimes a wandering eye is an inappropriate stare. Sometimes, it’s part of our highly distracible brain. Here’s how to know the different.

 Humans are easily distracted — and noticeably so.
 No matter the situation, a beautiful woman, handsome man, or moist piece of cake will grab peoples’ attention and not release it until others have noticed.
-This leads to fights about sex and inadequacy and food and bodies and household budgets — humans are drawn to value — that inevitably parse the difference between normal distraction and pathological distraction, between wanting to see and wanting too much.
+This so often leads to fights over the difference between normal distraction and pathological distraction, between wanting to see and wanting too much.
 The accusation leveled against men with a “wandering eye” (it’s normally men, many of whom worry about this tendency in themselves and whether it will precipitate cheating) is that their incidence of distraction is abnormally high.
 In other words, there’s a statistical difference between a wandering eye and an observant eye.
 That is true, but all eyes wander so the spectrum runs from fairly distracted to problematically distracted.

 Diving into the numbers, it becomes clear that distraction and particularly sexual distraction is inevitable and that it’s also inevitably noticeable.
 Though it may be possible to point out aberrance, it’s important to understand that “I wasn’t looking” is a dishonest and silly defense.
 Better to acknowledge one’s averageness and humanity than claim a superhuman indifference to powerful stimuli.